 If you think you may need additional funds to cover the full cost of your academic year, there are several federal and private loan options available for graduate students.
-Visit our Loans section to learn more about Federal Direct Unsubsidized Loans, Federal Graduate PLUS loans, and Federal Perkins Loans.
+Visit our Loans section to learn more about Federal Direct Unsubsidized Loans and Federal Graduate PLUS loans.

 Step 7: Investigate graduate assistantships